-Click here for a listing of 2011 grant winners and the projects funded.
+Click here for a listing of grant winners and the projects funded this year.

 Venture grants programs have evolved throughout the nation to meet two needs present today in most public school districts.
 First is the need to bring new resources to bear in the classroom, the focal point of education.
 Second is the need to break down the school district's isolation from business and civic leaders, from municipal government and from community members who may not have children in the public school system.

 Venture grants programs are not a new idea.
 Their prime goal is to reward teachers with an opportunity to put exciting and often long-cherished ideas into practice.

 Materials developed in venture grants projects frequently become part of the school's regular curriculum.
 The excitement generated by a single grant can influence the learning climate of an entire school.

 Venture grants are effective because they put funds directly into the classroom where they can do the most good.

 All applications will be reviewed by business and civic leaders who make up the AASD Foundation Projects Committee.
 Based on the availability of funds, the projects will be chosen on a competitive basis.